RE-RECORDING OF ‘TOMMY’ RELEASED

-The Wedding Present will release 'Tommy 30' - featuring re-recordings of the tracks from their 'Tommy' compilation album of 1989 - on 9 August 2019 via Scopitones Records.
+The Wedding Present released 'Tommy 30' - featuring re-recordings of the tracks from their 'Tommy' compilation album of 1989 - on 9 August 2019 via Scopitones Records.

-The album will come in three forms: CD, LP [with CD included], and blue vinyl LP [with CD included].
+The album was released in three forms: CD, LP [with CD included], and blue vinyl LP [with CD included].